Emergency communications

 Understanding the problem from all angles

-Each round was carefully analysed to highlight any important insights and consistent themes across the state, and presented back to stakeholders for feedback and further validation before we started development on our final deliverables.
-Key findings like who actually had the authority to order the evacuation of a school in an emergency (it was not the principal according to policy) highlighted the need for more flexibility and autonomy, particularly when external communications are cut off.
+I carefully analysed each round to highlight any important insights and consistent themes across the state, and presented back to stakeholders for feedback and further validation before starting development on our final deliverables.
+Key findings, such as who actually had the authority to order the evacuation of a school in an emergency (it was not the principal according to policy), highlighted the need for more flexibility and autonomy, particularly when external communications are cut off.

 03/ Outputs